JeanBaptisteDurand/GO-tips/README.md

 p := &v
 p.Scale(10) // OK
 For the statement v.Scale(5), even though v is a value and not a pointer, the method with the pointer receiver is called automatically.
 That is, as a convenience, Go interprets the statement v.Scale(5) as (&v).Scale(5) since the Scale method has a pointer receiver.

+The equivalent thing happens in the reverse direction.

+Functions that take a value argument must take a value of that specific type:

+var v Vertex
+fmt.Println(AbsFunc(v))  // OK
+fmt.Println(AbsFunc(&v)) // Compile error!
+while methods with value receivers take either a value or a pointer as the receiver when they are called:

+var v Vertex
+fmt.Println(v.Abs()) // OK
+p := &v
+fmt.Println(p.Abs()) // OK
+In this case, the method call p.Abs() is interpreted as (*p).Abs().
 ```